Baja California Real Estate Is A Hot Ticket for Celebrities

 Billionaire David Geffen, a movie and music executive, anchored his yacht in the Sea of Cortez for New Year’s.
 Celine Dion, Sean Penn, and Robert Redford are known to frequent a luxurious spa inside Maroma Resort and the Olsen twins love Don Manuel’s, an upscale restaurant overlooking the Sea of Cortez.

-Sienna Miller and Demi Moore enjoy the quaint shops in Baja, while other celebrities like Leann Rimes opt for a little fun-in-the-sun on celebrity-studded beach, Playa del Amor.
+Sienna Miller and Demi Moore enjoy the quaint shops in Baja, while other celebrities like Leann Rimes opt for a little fun-in-the-sun on the celebrity-studded beach, Playa del Amor.

 Meanwhile, Sammy Hagar, Van Halen’s frontman, runs Cabo Wabo Cantina and invites must-see musical acts on a regular basis.
 John Mayer, Michael Jordan, Adam Sandler, and the Kardashian have all been spotted around Cabo as well.